antonycourtney/antsrants/content/blog/oneref-async/index.md

 ### Hello, Async!

 The previous subscription example demonstrates one simple but common use case: an asynchronous operation or event callback that updates application state asynchronously.
-That use case didn't require any new primitives; the application just calls **update** from the callback.
+That example didn't require any new primitives; the application just calls **update** from the subscription callback.

-A challenge with micro-examples is that they sometimes don't capture all the nuances or use cases that crop up in real application development.
 In real applications, it's common for actions to need to perform sequences of asynchronous operations, where operations later in the sequence are invoked only after earlier operations complete.
 The syntax for **async** blocks in ES6 support exactly such sequencing.
-And, as we have seen, there's no problem with interleaving calls to **update** in a sequence of async operations.
+And, as we have seen, there's no problem with calling **update** from a callback context.
+It's equally fine to call **update** from within an **async** block.

-The challenge, though, is that **update** is a _write-only_ operation.
-It allows the application to arrange for an update to application state, but provides no mechanism for invoking asynchronous operations based on the current application state in the middle of an asynchronous block.
+The challenge, though, is that **update** is a _write-only_ operation, and does its work asynchronously -- the update can not be applied synchronously to the current state since state must remain frozen until the current render cycle (or callback) completes. **update** allows the application to arrange for an update to application state, but provides no mechanism for invoking asynchronous operations based on the result of updating the state.
 This presents a significant challenge for classic Redux or OneRef as described thus far.

 The extent to which this is a challenging problem is reflected in the length and breadth of answers to [this